 You can do yoga at any pace

-One reason why I’ve never been much of a sports person – despite trying many different kinds of sports throughout my life – is because I always felt like I had to compromise my own pace for that of the team, the pace of the choreography, or the horse that decided to trot when I wasn’t ready.
+One reason why I’ve never been much of a sports person – despite trying many different kinds of sports throughout my life – is because I always felt like I had to compromise my own pace for that of the team (a side effect of my Mars in the 11th house), the pace of the choreography, or the horse that decided to trot when I wasn’t ready.
 But with yoga, since the goal is listen to your own body and what it needs, you stay close to yourself.
 Of course, it’s only natural that it’s easier to move at your own pace when you’re doing a home practice, than when you’re in a room with twenty other people who are about to do their seventh vinyasa in a row, but still.
 But it’s not supposed to be a competition and you can always, always, take a resting pose.
 In addition, given the large variety in yoga styles, you can always find a type of yoga that works with your pace: from the hardcore ashtanga flows to the more slow and steady hatha classes.

 Yoga helps you find balance

 Yoga is all about balance.
 Not just balancing poses like tree pose or Lord of the Dance pose, but also finding balance within yourself, on the mat and off the mat.
 I have to admit that finding balance off the mat is still quite vague and extremely difficult to me, mostly because it’s so hard to pinpoint what constitutes as balance.
 But if I look back over the six or so years I have been practicing yoga, I have definitely been on a path towards a more balanced life.
 Where I have always had the tendency to be either all over the place, or completely off the radar, I now find myself much more in a nuanced state in between.